snipercup/Nearly-Dead-Mods/documentation/property-list.md

 #### Consuming condition
-TODO.
-I think this allows you to set the required level of stamina, health etc. for making this recipe.
+When producing items, you can set the condition value of stamina, HP, etc. to be consumed.